552jc/ljc552.github.io/_pages/Blog.md

 ---
-permalink: /blog/
+permalink: /markdown/
-title: "Blog"
+title: "Markdown"
-author_profile: flase
+author_profile: false
+redirect_from:
+  - /md/
+  - /markdown.html
 ---

 I have a blog in Chinese society, which aimed to record my studying inspiration and experience.